walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 1. "What branch labels move when I push from 'my repo'? (`main` on the origin).
 1. "Does Github do a merge when I push?"
 (No, I've already done the merge locally; it only updates its branch pointer and commits--including the merge commit--associated with the branch I'm pushing.)

+🤔 What is the difference between a merge commit, and a commit that has a merge conflict?
+DISCUSS:
+- Is a merge automatically a conflict?
+No.
+- What is a merge commit?
+A commit with 2 or more parents.
+- What is a merge _conflict_?
+A merge (or rebase--we'll learn about rebase later) in which git cannot decide which change to take.

+#### LAB - Simplest Possible Collaborative Git Workflow
+DISCUSS:
+- What was your impression of the collaborative experience?
+- What was difficult?
+- Any ideas about how it might be made smoother, or better in other ways?

 - **Time for a break?***

-## Anatomy of a Commit, or, The Three Objects
+### Anatomy of a Git Commit, or, "The Three Objects"

 POINTS TO MAKE:
 - Git has your back.
   - sha's don't go away when you stop referring to them; they're still in the repo.
-- Discuss "Content-addressable".  _What happens when a commit's content changes?_  Its address changes.
+- Discuss "Content-addressable".  _What happens when a commit's information changes?_  Its address changes.

-Reference the commit/tree/blob pic.
+  - Reference the commit/tree/blob pic.

+🤔 Is it possible for a commit to have the same SHA as its parent?
+DISCUSS:
+- What would have to be true for this to be the case?
+(All info in each commit must be identical).
+- A commit's `parent` field is part of that info.

 - LAB: Ask ppl for red/green reactions w.r.t. completion of the lab.